gdepourtales/ng-cells/README.md

 * `footer-row-heights` The height of the footer rows.
 See `header-row-heights` for value specification
 * `scroll-top-position` The vertical scroll position.
 This attribute can be set to scroll programmatically.
 The diagonalScroll.html test file shows how to bind horizontal and vertical scrollbars
 * `scroll-left-position` The horizontal scroll position.
 See `scroll-top-position`
+* `scroll-delay` The scroll delay in ms after which the content is updated after dragging a scrollbar.
+If set to 0, the content is updated immediately
+* `wheel-scroll-delay` The scroll delay in ms after which the content is updated after using the mouse wheel.
+This value is strongly related to 'scroll-delay' option.
+If set to 0, the content is updated immediately

 ## Range